MarioSinclair/MarioSinclair/README.md

 ## 💻 About Me

 I'm a Junior Computer Science student at the University of South Florid, passionate about bridging creativity and technical problem-solving through code.
-I focus on full-stack development, autonomous vehicle software and quantitative modeling.
+I focus on full-stack development and quantitative modeling.

 📊 I’m also deeply interested in financial markets and stock investing, currently working on an options pricing project using the Black-Scholes-Merton model.